gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "I'm sorry, Scholar-Candidate, but that's a bit difficult to read in this light," Indy said.
-"Perhaps we could make some tea and—"
+"Perhaps we could make some chai and—"

 "As the king's voice in this place," the *tralpa* continued loudly, "I require you also to answer to an additional charge of derelection of duty,